dangrammer/giggy-frontend/README.md

-#Giggy
+# Giggy

 Giggy is an app for musicians to post, browse, or search listings for music opportunities.
-It is a project application for module 5 of Flatiron School.
+It is a project application used for module 5 of Flatiron School.
 Besides smoothing up existing features, refactoring certain code blocks, and seeking out bugs, the main to-dos are:
-  - implement is user-to-user messaging
+  - implement user-to-user messaging
   - add custom validation error messages
   - enhance search and filter options
   - beautify show pages

-##Languages/Libraries:
+## Languages/Libraries:

   - HTML5 (JSX)
   - CSS3 (customized - no templates)